Thailand women's national under-19 cricket team

 The Thailand women's national under-19 cricket team represents Thailand in international under-19 women's cricket.
 The team is administered by Cricket Association of Thailand.

 Thipatcha Putthawong serves as the Thailand u19 women's captains team in all formats.

 The side played for the first time in the 2022 Under-19 Women's T20 World Cup Asia Qualifier for the 2023 Under-19 Women's T20 World Cup.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament was eventually held two years later, in January 2023, in South Africa.